Hashingi/KEENHash/README.md

 # KEENHash
 ## Notice
-**The material PDF file has already been submitted to the submission website.
+**The material PDF file, mentioned in the paper (e.g., the selection of hashed length for KEENHash-stru), has already been submitted to the submission website.
 Please check it over there.**

 ## Description
 The repository provides the KEENHash-generated program embeddings to the binaries from coreutils, diffutils, and findutils which are used in our study and [DeepBinDiff](https://github.com/yueduan/DeepBinDiff).